 Watch Vestal sing what I believe was her greatest song, God Walks the Dark Hills.
 Her voice breaks with the sincerity that permeated her performances at this time.

-Sam’s humor was a delightful part of a Goodmans performance, with him taunting Vestal and Howard about their weight.
+Sam’s humor was a delightful part of a Goodmans performance, with him taunting Vestal and Howard about their weight, and telling stories in his inimitable fashion.
 Here’s a bit of his schtick.

 Here’s another fun bit with Vestal competing with the amazing tenor Johnny Cook to see who can sing Looking For a City the highest.